5late/Newb-Config/README.md

 - Logs are completely silent

 #### showlast script & past alias
-- To see your past x bash commands, use ``past x commands``, where x is the number of past commands to show.
+- To see your past x shell commands, use ``past x``, where x is the number of past commands to show.
   - x cannot be bigger than the ``.bash_history`` file line count

 ### Aliases